runemalm/py-application-framework/README.md

 ## py-application-framework

-This is a simple and lightweight application framework library for python.
+An application framework library for Python.

 ### Features: